RoyElkabetz/Sentiment-Classification-of-Machine-Summarized-Text/README.md

 ![image](Figures/loss_acc.png)

-The classifier accuracy over the test sets.
-Each point in the graph describes the classifier’s accuracy of predicting the correct classes for the same 1000 test samples sharing the same maximal summary length.
+Each point in the classifier's test accuracy i the graph below describes the accuracy of predicting the correct classes for the **same** 1000 test samples sharing the same maximal summary length.
 The orange data belong to the test sets generated without "sampling" and the blue data belong the ones generated with sampling.
+An explanation of the summarization process can be found in the project paper [Sentiment Classification of Machine Summarized-Text](/paper/Sentiment_Classification_of_Machine_Summarized_Text.pdf).

 ![image](Figures/test_acc.png)